 func main() {}

-This restriction is planed to be removed in future Go toochain versions.
+This restriction is planed to be removed in future Go toolchain versions.

 There is a proposal for this: https://github.com/golang/go/issues/51259.